top of page

 A guy from the NY Times spent some time in Suva in 2023, specifically because most visitors do not.
 The idea of going where "tourists" don't is what attracted me to the place.
 As I walked around the downtown area, it made me think of the time I spent in Maputo, Mozambique, as it was quite obvious I looked very different then everyone else.

-The Merchant's Club was formed by Indo-Fijian businessmen to socialize, play snooker and drink cheap draught beer.
+The Merchant's Club was formed by Indo-Fijian businessmen to socialize, play snooker, and drink cheap draught beer.
 It's a nice place to chat with the locals, including the manager, who almost immediately after meeting, invited us to his home for dinner.
-I immediately thought, this man must be either the kindest man I ever met in my travels or a serial killer.
-Either way we were down, though as we were flying out in two days our schedules didn't allow it.
+I immediately thought that this man must be either the kindest man I ever met in my travels or a serial killer.
+Either way, we were down, though as we were flying out in two days our schedules didn't allow it.

 A number of people had mentioned we needed to visit the Fiji Museum ($20 FJD).
 The place was ok.
 As I had previously visited Easter Island and lived in Hawaii, I was interested in how Fiji was settled by Austronesians, a subject which the museum doesn’t cover, though oddly it does detail the migration of Indians in the late 1800s.
 It also unsurprisingly doesn't cover the relationship between these two very distinct groups of Fijian citizens (indigenousness Fijians and Indo-Fijians) as it's a subject that has led to numerous coups in the last 45 years.